 Tissue-Sparing or Skin-Tissue-sparing Excision with Electrosurgical Peeling (STEEP):

 This may be an option for people stage II to III.
 It combines skin-tissue-sparing removal (excision) of damaged tissue with electrosurgical (electrosurgery refers to the cutting and coagulation of tissue using high-frequency electrical current) peeling.
 STEEP research can be found here.

 Wide Excision Surgery with 2nd Intent (left open to heal from the inside out):

 A qualified surgeon (typically a plastic surgeon) removes the entire affected and diseased area, which includes all of the tunneling and scar tissue as deep as the disease, tunneling and scarring burrow.
 There is a low risk of infection during healing and this procedure has the lowest rate of recurrence.

-Many HS suffers have had great success and years of relief with wide excision surgery.
+Many HS patients have had great success and years of relief with wide excision surgery.

 Wide Excision with Primary Closure:

-Closure is definitely not recommended as the disease can get trapped underneath and behind the incision and typically abscesses will start forming immediately after surgery at the surgery site.
+Closure is not recommended as the disease can get trapped underneath and behind the incision.
+This typically causes abscesses to start forming immediately after surgery at the surgery site.
 The stitches and/or staples typically open or tear open right after surgery.
-There is a higher risk for infection with this procedure and there is a higher recurrence rate with closure based on experience from the advocacy aspect as well as cited in some research.
+There is also a higher risk for infection with this procedure and there is a higher recurrence rate with closure based on experience from the advocacy aspect as well as cited in some research.

 Wide Excision Surgery with Skin Graft or Flap: